Simon-Brandt/ShellArgparser/docs/tutorial/standalone_usage.md

 [--count-flags]                  count flags instead of setting them to "true"
-                                 or "false" based on the last prefix used on the command line (default: false) [--error-exit-code=INT]          the exit code when errors occurred upon parsing (default: 1) [--error-style=STYLE...]         the color and style specification for error
+                                 or "false" based on the last prefix used on the command line (default: false) [--debug]                        (EXPERT OPTION) run the Argparser in debug mode, writing the stack trace for each command to STDERR (default: false) [--error-exit-code=INT]          the exit code when errors occurred upon parsing (default: 1) [--error-style=STYLE...]         the color and style specification for error